FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 8. Practical Insights for Formulators

 Ascorbic acid is valued for its dual role as a flavor enhancer and antioxidant.
-It synergizes well with fruit flavors, enhancing freshness and balancing sweetness.
-Formulators should be mindful of its stability, as it can degrade under heat and light.
-It is often under-used in savory applications where its acidity can provide a unique flavor twist.
+It synergizes well with fruit flavors, enhancing freshness and extending shelf life.
+Formulators should be cautious of its stability, as it can degrade under heat and light.
+It is often under-used in savory applications where its acidity can balance flavors.

 Citation hooks: FlavScents; industry practice